Vancouver Island and Coast Economic Region

 Employment Rate

-decreased by 1 percentage points
+increased by 0.1 percentage points

 from a year ago.